The One: Making a Music Star: CBC simulcast controversy

 In Canada, The One garnered most of its attention for a reason that had little to do with the show's content: CBC Television aired the U.S. series, usually in simulcast, marking the first simulcast of an American primetime network series on that network in several years, and in some cases bumping the network's flagship newscast The National to another timeslot.

-Some speculated that the U.S. simulcast was a condition of the CBC's rights to produce a Canadian English version during the 2006-07 season.
+Some speculated that the U.S. simulcast was a condition of the CBC's rights to produce a Canadian English version during the 2006–07 season.
 The network would not confirm this, although it noted that it wanted to build an audience for the Canadian version and would rather air both than have a Canadian version on CBC competing with the American series on a rival Canadian network.
 Both editions of The One were part of a wider strategy by the network to increase its viewership, which has steadily decreased since funding cutbacks made to the public broadcaster in the early 1990s.

-Because of ABC's scheduling, and because most episodes of The One aired live, under the original schedule The National was moved to 11:00 p.m. (from 10:00 p.m.) when The One aired in the Eastern Time Zone, and to 9:00 p.m. (prior to The One) in the Atlantic Time Zone, with all other regions maintaining The National at 10:00.
+Because of ABC's scheduling, and because most episodes of The One aired live, The National was moved from its usual time slot of 10:00 p.m. on days when The One aired to 11:00 p.m. in the Eastern Time Zone (after The One), and to 9:00 p.m. in the Atlantic Time Zone (prior to The One).
+All other regions maintained The National at 10:00 p.m.
+In Manitoba and portions of Northwestern Ontario which also observe Central Time, The One concluded prior to The National's regular airtime.
+In other western provinces, The One aired, on tape delay, prior to its airing on corresponding "local" ABC affiliates, leaving The National untouched.

 The two shows were only expected to conflict on Tuesday nights, although the timeslot change for the first Wednesday results show caused another conflict.

-In Manitoba and Northwestern Ontario, which is on Central Time, The One concluded by The National's regular airtime.
-In other western provinces, The One aired, on tape delay, prior to its airing on the "local" ABC affiliate, leaving The National untouched.

 The airing of the program on CBC was seen as controversial not only because of the time shifting, but because it appears to contradict the corporation's mission as a public broadcaster that explains Canada to Canadians, which led to CBC Television dropping all primetime U.S. network series in the late 1990s.
 Lobby group Friends of Canadian Broadcasting described the move as "shocking and surprising" and says the decision also contradicts CBC president Robert Rabinovitch's fall 2005 claim that "we don't do reality television".
 Actors' union ACTRA called the decision a "sell-out".
 And in an acceptance speech for an award from the Canadian Journalism Foundation, read by his wife at a ceremony held during the debacle, former CBC anchor Knowlton Nash said, "If the CBC really wants reality TV, let people get the reality of what's happening in the world by turning on The National at 10 p.m. every night," construed by most as an indictment of the One decision.